A few times a day, people reach out to Human Proof Designs and ask “what tools are the best for building niche sites?”

 Price: Free, or you can access the $12 per month plan that gives you lots of things like folders and unlimited storage of photos.

 PicMonkey is similar to Canva but it’s largely based on photo editing.
-The filters are, in my opinion, better than Canva’s however it’s ability to store graphics isn’t great.
-It’s a great tool for adding different images together - especially when they aren’t vectors and are of real human beings, settings, or animals.
+The filters are, in my opinion, better than Canva’s however its the ability to store graphics isn’t great.
+It’s a great tool for adding different images together – especially when they aren’t vectors and are of real human beings, settings, or animals.

 One of the best features of PicMonkey is it’s ability to link up with Facebook, Dropbox and others.